 America's Mussels, or clams, are a group of animals so inconspicuous they are often mistaken for rocks.
-Lieing on the bottom of lakes, rivers, and creeks, they rarely move and eat by filtering water for microscopic food particles.
-Even their reproductive life seems boring.
+Laying on the bottom of lakes, rivers, and creeks, they rarely move and eat by filtering water for microscopic food particles.
+They can even reproduce without moving.
 The male disperses sperm and the water current carries it to the female where fertilization occurs.
 But throughout much of North America, and particularly in the Midwest, these rock-like creatures are sending an urgent message.

 North America has the highest diversity of freshwater mussels in the world.
 And within North America, historically the Midwest had some of the highest numbers of mussels species.
 Currently, however, in the Midwest (Minnesota, Wisconsin, Iowa, Missouri, Illinois, Indiana and Ohio) more than half of the 78 known species are classified as Federally endangered, threatened or State species of special concern.
 No other group of animals in the Midwest is so gravely imperiled.
 To put this in perspective, The Nature Conservancy reports that about 70 percent of mussels in North America are extinct or imperiled, compared to 16.5 percent of mammalian species and 14.6 percent of bird species.

-Are mussels so imperiled simply because they're delicate creatures that are on their way out anyway?
-NO. Although mussels look sedentary, they can move.
+Mussels are not in trouble simply because they're delicate creatures that are on their way out anyway.
+Although mostly sedentary, they can move.
 Many species have adapted to the constantly changing situations in streams and rivers.
 They can also close their shells to avoid short term exposure to toxins or other unfavorable environmental conditions.
 Thus mussels are tough creatures that can withstand harsh conditions if those conditions are temporary.
-The fact that so many species of mussels are imperiled in the Midwest shows that there have been significant, long-term changes to our lakes and waterways.
-And those changes have been so dramatic that these aquatic species are having trouble surviving.
+The fact that so many mussels are imperiled in the Midwest shows that there have been significant, long-term changes to our lakes and waterways.
+And those changes have been so dramatic that these aquatic animals have trouble surviving.

 In the past, mussels were used by native Americans in the construction of tools and utensils.
 Mussels were also an important food source.
 After European settlement, mussels were harvested for their shells to make pearl buttons.
 By the early 1900's, this multi-million dollar business was in full swing along the Mississippi River.
 Because there were no controls on this industry, mussels were over-harvested and numbers of many species dwindled.
 This, along with the use of plastic replacements, put an end to the pearl button industry.